privacy-tech-lab/gpc-optmeowt/README.md

 5. Custom headers and cookies used by individual websites maintained and updated in a Do Not Sell list.

-**Customizing which Sites Receive Do Not Sell Signals** Every domain a user visits will be automatically added to a `domain list` and will receive a Do Not Sell signal by default.
-However, users can exclude domains that should not receive a Do Not Sell signal.
-This functionality is available by accessing the domain list from the extension's popup window.
+**Customizing which Sites Receive Do Not Sell Signals** For every domain you visit OptMeowt will automatically add it to the `domain list` meaning that it will receive a Do Not Sell signal.
+However, you can exclude domains that should not receive a Do Not Sell signal.
+This functionality is available on OptMeowt's settings page that you can access from the popup window.

-## Installing and Running OptMeowt

-OptMeowt works on any Chromium-based browser.
-In addition to Chrome, it should run in Brave, Edge, Opera, and Vivaldi.
-In the future we hope to support Firefox and Safari as well.
-There are two main ways you can install OptMeowt on your computer:

-### 1. Install OptMeowt via the Chrome Web Store or Firefox Add-Ons

-1. You can add OptMeowt to your browser at the [Chrome Web Store](https://chrome.google.com/webstore/detail/optmeowt/hdbnkdbhglahihjdbodmfefogcjbpgbo) or as a [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/optmeowt/).
-2. Click Add to Chrome to install OptMeowt.

-### 2. Install OptMeowt as an unpacked extension on Chrome as follows:

-1. Clone this repo or download a zipped copy and unzip it.
-2. Follow these steps to install npm if you do not have it already installed [here.](https://www.npmjs.com/get-npm)
-3. Install the Grunt command line tool with this command if you haven't done this already. `npm install -g grunt-cli`
-4. Open your terminal or command line and run the following commands:\
-   `cd optmeowt-browser-extension`\
-   `npm i`\
-   `grunt`
-5. In Chrome, navigate to the extensions page at `chrome://extensions/`.
-6. If you have not done so yet, enable `Developer mode` with the slider on the top right corner of the extension page.
-7. Click the `Load unpacked` button in the top left of the page.
-8. Navigate to where you unzipped the OptMeowt folder and open up the `src` folder.
-   **Note:** You do not need to click on the `manifest.json` file in Chrome, though other browsers may require this.
-9. Click to finalize the install.

-You did it!
-You have installed OptMeowt.
-You can use it via the icon next to the search bar.

-## Files and Directories in the Repo
+## Files and Directories in this Repo

 - `src/`: Contains the main contents of the OptMeowt browser extension.
 - `src/assets`: Contains the graphical elements of the extension, including the logos and button images.